UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

 ### Intended audience

-This article is intended for any UKCloud Portal user who wants to use My Calls to raise or monitor a support ticket.
-To complete the steps in this article, you must have access to the UKCloud Portal and the following My Calls permissions:
+This article is intended for any UKCloud Portal user who wants to use My Calls to raise or monitor support tickets.
+To complete the steps in this article, you must be able to log in to the UKCloud Portal with the following My Calls permissions:

-- All users with My Calls access can create new support tickets.
+- All users with My Calls access can create new support tickets

-- If you have the *My Tickets* permission, you can view and update the tickets that you have created.
+- If you have the *My Tickets* permission, you can view and update the tickets that you've created

-- If you have the *Account Tickets* or *My Calls Admin* permissions, you can view and update tickets created by any user across the account.
+- If you have the *Account Tickets* or *My Calls Admin* permission, you can view and update tickets created by any user across the account.

 ## Accessing My Calls